 - Not listening to and understanding the concerns of those impacted.
 Not understanding the root cause of resistance prevents you from responding to the real issues and leads to the conclusion that all resistance is the same.
 This can lead to an ineffective, one-size-fits-all approach to managing resistance.
-Better to not assume all behaviour as a result of resistance, but rather work to listen to impacted employees and ask questions to understand the root causes and reasons for their behaviour. - Attempting to force a solution.
+Better to listen to impacted employees and ask questions to understand the root causes and reasons for their behavior. - Attempting to force a solution.
 Applying force from senior management is not an effective way to get employees to onboard the new approach.
 This approach does not build the buy-in and engagement of those impacted and can therefore make it difficult to manage resistance. - Underestimating the resistance.
 Underestimating the resistance to change is a significant mistake because it results in a lack of planning for the change.
 This lack of planning is most significant in the areas of building executive sponsorship and securing their involvement. - Communicating ineffectively.
 Poor communication increases the likelihood that you will have resistance.
-Poor communication includes such things as: inconsistent messaging, incorrect messages, incorrect send ers, bad timing and dishonest information.
+Poor communication includes such things as: inconsistent messaging, incorrect messages, incorrect senders, bad timing and dishonest information.
 Using a public forum to confront resisters is also a mistake.